RedisLabs/redislabs-docs/content/kubernetes/active-active/create_reaadb.md

     kubectl apply -f redis-enterprise-<rec-name>-<rec-namespace>
     ```

-1. Complete the previous steps for each participating Redis Enterprise cluster (REC).
+1. Complete these steps for each participating Redis Enterprise cluster (REC).

 [//]: # (Is there an advantage to applying them all at once, or can they apply each secret as they create it?)